5 Movies That Will Make You Never Want to Do Drugs Again

 Jerry Schatzberg’s 1971 movie involves one of Al Pacino’s most underrated performances.
 It’s also one of the best depictions of the drug scene of 1970s New York City.
 Needle Park takes its name from a popular hangout for heroin users on Manhattan’s Upper West Side, where much of the film’s action takes place.
 Pacino’s character is a heroin user named Bobby who falls in love with a woman named Helen.
 She soon gets hooked on heroin herself, and the ugliness that ensues takes the once-loving couple to the absolute depths of despair.
 This is not a movie for the faint of heart.

 This chilling documentary was compiled from 20 years’-worth of filmmaker Jonathan Caouette’s home movies.
 It tells his tale of growing up gay in Houston, Texas with a schizophrenic mother who visited mental institutions over 100 times in her life.
 Caouette’s own struggles to maintain his sanity began when a drug dealer friend of his mother gives him a joint at the age of 12.
-After smoking the joint, which was laced with PCP, Caouette develops a frightening dissociative disorder.
+After smoking the marijuana joint, which was laced with PCP, Caouette develops a frightening dissociative disorder.
 The scary and surreal imagery used to illustrate his drug-induced delirium will stick long in your mind.

 Learn more about the symptoms and side effects of drug use.